 This post does not suggest using these specific examples; my hope is that they will inspire you to cook up some of your own Easter eggs purchased in your store of knowledge and served in a story in the appropriate genre.

-4 Responses to “Crack Writers Can Lay Easter Eggs”
+4 thoughts on “Crack Writers Can Lay Easter Eggs”

 Dickens’ choice of “Ebenezer” for his famous character has another rhetorical gift hidden inside the shell of its harsh-sounding name.
 “Ebenezer” means “helping stone.”
 How wonderfully apt that this hardened character softens to become, ultimately, an agent of assistance, reflected perfectly in his name.